 - Competency Assessment and Assurance

-Assure your people have the right knowledge, skill, and behaviour to get your organisation back on track or indeed ready to face the next challenge.
+Assure your people have the right knowledge, skill, and behaviour to get your organization back on track or indeed ready to face the next challenge.
 Knowledge and skill are both quantifiable and can be acquired through education, training, and a host of other events formal or informal.

-It is important to define the competency and behavioural requirements in relation to the business needs, assess your team against this criteria and develop a training program that will close the gap in order for your team to be using the CMMS in the correct manner.
+It is important to define the competency and behavioral requirements in relation to the business needs, assess your team against this criteria and develop a training program that will close the gap in order for your team to be using the CMMS in the correct manner.

 - Update and maintain your data within the CMMS to ensure it is current

 In the first instance, it is beneficial to conduct a desktop asset verification (DAV) to identify the extent of the gap before investing time and money into walking the line to collect data from source at site.

 A remote DAV of the asset register and engineering drawings will:

 - Provide a list of equipment that is not included in the asset register